Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 -	O – Operational emissions based on the emissions caused by energy consumption
 -	R – Functional unit

+T.3
+**carbon**
+Greenhouse gases are a group of gases contributing to global warming.
+In this specification we use 'carbon' as a broad term to refer to the impact of all types of emissions and activities on global warming.

 ## Software sustainability actions

 All actions that serve to reduce the carbon emissions of a piece of software fit into one of the following categories: